mpounsett/no-response-issue/no-response-issue.md

 Note: while new opcodes will most probably use the current layout structure for the rest of the message there is no requirement that anything other than the DNS header match.

+### Recursive Queries

+A non-recursive server is supposed to respond to recursive queries as if the RD bit is not set.

 ### TCP Queries